datalad-handbook/book/docs/basics/101-121-siblings.rst

 Cool!
 So now that you know what the changes are that your room mate made, you can safely :dlcmd:`update --how merge` them to integrate them into your dataset.
-In technical terms you will "*merge the branch remotes/roommate/master into master*".
+In technical terms you will "*merge the branch remotes/roommate/main into main*".
 But the details of this will be stated in a standalone section later.

 Note that the fact that your room mate does not have the note